-- · Store the device in a sealed metal panel. - · Ground all conductors that are floating electrically.
-Decrease the impedance. - · Increase the distance between the drive line and signal wire. - · Shield the cables wired outside of the panel. - · Install a noise filter.
+- · Store the device in a sealed metal panel. - Ground all conductors that are floating electrically.
+Decrease the impedance. - · Increase the distance between the drive line and signal wire. - · Use shielded cables for wiring outside of the panel. - · Install a noise filter.